myFrasersProperty 13 38 38

 Property prices are a common topic of conversation among younger generations and first-home buyers.
 As the cost of housing grows, planners, policy makers and developers are exploring ways to keep the Great Australian Dream attainable.

-Cameron Leggatt, Frasers Property Australia’s Executive General Manager of Development, says housing affordability is something that’s “debated from living rooms to boardrooms and at every level of government on a daily basis.”
+Cameron Leggatt, Frasers Property Australia’s Chief Executive Officer, says housing affordability is something that’s “debated from living rooms to boardrooms and at every level of government on a daily basis.”

 “Because there are so many contributing factors, it’s become a wicked problem that’s not easy to resolve,” he says.